V 9.2, December 2017 Go to latest version

 These are just a few that I came across.
 If somebody points me to a survey I can post it here.

-Scott Steinman makes available his classroom material.
+Scott Steinman from Southern College of Optometry made his REALbasic classroom material available (2007).
 To quote him, these are "70 demo programs for eye exams and vision science.
 Nothing fancy, but they work for the classroom.
-They're available to vision science instructors for both Mac OS X and Windows (although the Mac versions work a little better).
+They're available to vision science instructors for both Mac OS X and Windows (although the Mac versions work a little better)" (website discontinued).

 "Precision and Accuracy with Three Psychophysical Methods" is an interactive web-site for students developed by Hiroshi Ono, Kenzo Sakurai and others.
 It covers the method of adjustment, method of constant stimuli, and method of limits.
 Remarkably, it is available in Englisch, French, Japanese, and Chinese.